BlankRiser/test-repo/README.md

 - Doing any activity in Github would generate a `data.json`

-## Setting up data base in heroku-postgressql
+## Setting up our database using heroku-postgressql

+1. Create an app on heroku and in `Resources` tab and search for `Heroku Postgres` and add it to our app
+2. Now, click on `Heroku Postgres`, go to `Settings` tab and view credentials, Copy the **URI**
-Connect our system with heroku-postgresql database
+3. Connect our system with heroku-postgresql database and creating a table `github_webhook_data` that's similar to [models.py](models.py)
 ```
 psql <DATABASE_URI provided by heroku-postgresql>
 ```
-At first we can see that there's no TABLE in our database `\dt`, so we create a table from the model we made but in postgrsel format
+4. At first we can see that there's no TABLE in our database using `\dt`, so we create a table similar to [models.py](models.py)
 ```
 CREATE TABLE github_webhook_data(
 id SERIAL PRIMARY KEY,